 The Wilson Center is closely monitoring guidelines established by the CDC and other federal and state authorities surrounding COVID-19.
-At this time, the Center will continue to provide a virtual internship program.
-The Center has developed a research-based, in-depth, and phased reopening plan, which considers and includes all WC community members, including its interns.
-In the event that it is deemed safe for interns to come in-person to the Center, each intern and their respective supervisor will mutually determine the viability of either continuing their internship remotely or allowing the intern to come into the Center on a predetermined regular basis.
+The Center has launched a flexible internship model, allowing for interns to opt for an in-person, remote, or hybrid internship experience.
+In the event that an intern opts for a hybrid experience, the intern and their respective supervisor will mutually determine the weekly schedule for coming on-site.
 Applicants that have a strong preference for interning remotely for the duration of their internship are encouraged to state this in their cover letter.
 We encourage any interested applicants to continue to apply as usual, and to email firstname.lastname@example.org with any questions or concerns that they may have.

 The Center offers a wide range of part-time, paid internship opportunities to current, recent, or returning college students.
 Wilson Center interns have the opportunity to develop both research and professional skills, and to participate in the numerous activities and events held at the Center.